Specialised mental health care facilities

 Services provided by specialised mental health organisations are measured against the National Standards for Mental Health Services (the National Standards).
 There are 8 levels available to describe the degree to which a specialised mental health service organisation meets the National Standards, from Level 1 (a service unit has met all national standards) through to Level 8 (national standards do not apply).
 Reporting levels for National Standards can be found in the data source section, which provides full descriptions of all 8 levels and how they are grouped into 4 levels for reporting purposes.

-Figure FAC.2: How are specialised mental health beds distributed in 2020–21?
+Figure FAC.2: Distribution of specialised mental health beds in 2021–22

-The distribution of specialised mental health beds in 2020–21.
-The table shows that the majority of beds were provided in hospitals, while residential beds accounted for approximately 1 in 5 beds.
+The distribution of specialised mental health beds in 2021–22.
+The diagram shows that most beds were provided in hospitals, while residential beds accounted for approximately 1 in 5 beds.
 Public hospitals provided around twice the number of beds than private hospitals and most public hospital beds were for acute care.
-The majority of residential mental health care services beds were provided by government-operated services.
+Most residential mental health care services beds were provided by government-operated services.
 Most of the residential beds in government-operated services were provided in 24-hour staffed residential services, whereas in non-government operated services, more beds were provided in non-24 hour staffed services.

 Source: Specialised mental health care facilities tables